List of Star Wars species (U–Z)

 This is a list of different Star Wars species, containing the names of fictional sentient species from the Star Wars franchise beginning with the letters U through Z. Star Wars is an American epic space opera film series created by George Lucas.
 The first film in the series, Star Wars, was released on May 25, 1977 (Star Wars: A New Hope) and became a worldwide pop culture phenomenon, followed by five sequels and three prequels.
-There are many species of alien like creatures (often humanoid).
-Yoda’s species is referred to as “Tridactyls” although the name has never been confirmed in Star Wars.
+The series featured a variety of species of alien-like, fictional creatures (often humanoid).
+For the other species listed alphabetically, see the following: